fsaHSA & FSA accepted; best-value for top quality care

 Whether you’re a healthcare professional, a fitness enthusiast, or someone on the path to better health, this data provides powerful insight into why people are trying to lose weight in the U.S.

-When you’re done learning these valuable weight loss statistics, find a provider on Klarity who’s experienced in weight loss treatment and ready to help you achieve your goals.
+When you’re done learning these valuable weight loss statistics, find a provider on Klarity Health who’s experienced in weight loss treatment and ready to help you achieve your goals.

 How many Americans are overweight?